mrandrewandrade/blog/_posts/2014-03-14-codeless-hackathon-winner.md

 <iframe title="hackathon" width="600" height="500" scrolling="no" frameborder="0" name="hackathon" class="eda_tool" src="https://upverter.com/eda/embed/#designId=67c971c45790061b,actionId="></iframe>
 **Schematic of the debug card we made using Upverter's schematic layout tool.**

+**EDIT**: The interactive `iframe` is breaking will all the traffic, you can view the [schematic here](https://upverter.com/mrandrewandrade/53180db3a9c16395/hackathon/).

 For our circuit layout we used Upverter, a start-up that focuses on online board design CAD software.
 We drew up a quick schematic by sourcing our components online and imported their drawings on Upverter's schematic tool.
 We then used the tool to create a bill of materials that included the component prices and the cost to spin the board.

 We then created a PCB layout for the board.
 To parallelize our efforts, we performed a quick mock-up on MS Paint of the layout of the board.
 Derek finished up the PCB layout on Upverter while I did a quick rending of our final product using mechanical CAD software as shown below.